Skip to content

 100,000 bins ~5 MB

-Operations using KDTree: - env.bin_at(points) - Map points to bins - env.contains(points) - Check if points are in environment - env.interpolate(field, points, method="nearest") - Nearest-neighbor interpolation
+Operations using KDTree: - map_points_to_bins(points, env) - nearest-neighbor bin assignment - env.interpolate(field, points, method="nearest") - nearest-neighbor interpolation

 Example: